trueos/sysadm/docs/api_reference/classes/systemmanager.rst

 Set a Sysctl
 ============

-The "setsysctl" action sets the specified setable sysctl to the specified value.
+The "setsysctl" action sets the specified configurable sysctl to the specified value.
 The response indicates that the old value was changed to the new value.

 **REST Request**